-The intention of pragma Eliminate is to allow a program to be compiled in a systemindependent manner, with unused entities eliminated, without needing to modify the source text.
+Pragma Eliminate allows a program to be compiled in a system-independent manner, so that unused entities are eliminated but without needing to modify the source text.
 Normally the required set of Eliminate pragmas is constructed automatically using the gnatelim tool.